 Decorating lights with cloth shades and colored paper can also increase the chance of fire if the fabric or material heats up.

-Make sure that all lighting devices and light bulbs are plugged into sockets that match prescribed wattage.
+- Make sure to plug all lighting devices into sockets that match the prescribed wattage.

-Another major fire hazard is unrestricted use of extension cords.
+Another major fire hazard is the unrestricted use of extension cords.

 The risk of fire can increase if your computer, home theater, TV, and other appliances are plugged into a single extension cord.

-Portable space heaters using coils can also be hazardous if they are positioned near rugs or curtain as well as beds or cloth-covered furniture.
+Portable space heaters using coils can be hazardous if they are positioned near rugs, curtains, beds, and other cloth-covered furniture.

-The risk of fire can be increased if inflammable material comes in contact with red-hot coils.
+The risk of fire increases if inflammable material comes in contact with red-hot coils.

-Over time, you may get more appliances such as home theaters, wide-screen TVs, fridge, microwave oven, or air conditioner.
+Over time, you may get more appliances such as home theaters, wide-screen TVs, or air conditioners.

 Older home wiring may not be capable of handling the increased load of power.